NishaJahir/demoshop_2.1.0/meta/documents/user_guide_en.md

         </tr>
         <tr>
             <td><b>Payment access key</b></td>
             <td>Secure public key for encryption and decryption of transaction parameters.
-This is mandatory value for all online transfers, Credit Card-3D secure and wallet systems. </td>
+This is mandatory value for all online transfers, Credit/Debit Cards and wallet systems. </td>
         </tr>
     </tbody>
 </table>